-There are a lot of misconceptions about how much money you HAVE to put down when financing a home you’re purchasing.
+There are a lot of misconceptions about how much money you HAVE to put down when financing a home you’re purchasing, so if you’re looking for information for an IVA – this is the article for you.
 Recently, a young woman named Michelle (not her real name) set an appointment to meet with me about buying a home.
 She and I had spoken a year prior, just after she had gotten married, but the timing wasn’t right at that time.
 Could she and her husband have made it happen?
 Probably, but buying your first home is a big decision and I certainly understand exercising some caution during such a monumental life experience.
 In our recent get-together, Michelle asked about market conditions and what to expect when she and her husband “eventually saved the $20,000 necessary to put down on a home.”

 “The $20,000 necessary?”
 I asked.
 “What do you mean $20,000 down?
 Who told you that you had to have that much money down in order to purchase?”
 She looked at me like a deer staring at headlights.
 She had no idea where she’d heard that, but she was sure it was written in stone.